-Among others, the rise in interest expense was driven by an increase in amounts due to banks as a result of merger processes (in 2015, no costs of financing BNP Paribas Polska S.A. received in the period from 30 April 2015 and an increase in 2016 expenses after the merger with Sygma Bank Polska S.A. as of 1 May 2016).
-For both banks, the share of liabilities to banks in financing sources was very high.
+The rise in interest expense was driven by an increase in amounts due to banks.
+The increase was due to the integration process (in 2015 there was no cost of financing received by BNP Paribas Polska S.A. till 30 April 2015 as well as in 2015 there was lower cost of financing activity of Sygma Bank Polska S.A. because of the beginning of consolidation from 1 December 2015).
+Contribution of amount due to banks in sources of financing of both above-mentioned banks was at very high level..

-At the end of 2016, the Bank applied hedge accounting.
-Hedged items included current accounts maintained in EUR with fixed interest rate, and hedging instruments were plain vanilla IRS transactions, denominated in EUR, with the face value of PLN 4,019,360 thousand.
-The change in the fair value measurement of hedging transactions is recognized in the Result on hedge accounting; interest on IRS transactions and hedged items is recognized in the net interest income.
+The Capital Group applied hedge accounting as at the end of 2016.
+Hedged items were fixed-rate EUR current accounts.
+The hedging instruments were standard IRS transactions, i.e. plain vanilla IRS in EUR with a nominal value of PLN 4,019,360 thousand.
+The change in the fair value measurement of hedging instrument is recognized in the Result on hedge accounting; interest on IRS transactions and hedged items is recognized in interest income.

-In 2016, the net interest income on hedge relationships (the sum of interest income on hedging instruments and interest expense on hedged items) was negative and amounted to PLN -1,042 thousand vs. a positive result of PLN 2,991 thousand for 2015.
+In 2016, the net interest result on hedge relationships (the sum of interest income on hedging instruments and interest expense on hedged items) was negative (a loss of PLN 1,042 thousand) as compared to an income of PLN 2,991 thousand in 2015.